intel/xpumanager/docs/sphinx/xpu-smi/dump.rst

    * - ID
      - Metric
    * - 0
-     - GPU Utilization (%), per tile or device.
+     - GPU Utilization (%) of the busiest engine, per tile or device.
 Device-level is the average value of tiles for multi-tile devices.
    * - 1
      - GPU Power (W), per tile or device
    * - 2